 I am no fan of the President and I disagree with many of his policies and positions.
 Nevertheless, I acknowledge the potent simplicity of his speaking style, particularly when it comes to connecting with his base.

 And, as my stand-up comedian friend Mel Kelly told me, Trump did respond well to the unexpected reaction by “calling the room”.
 It’s a technique used by comedians to acknowledge when a joke doesn’t work.
 So he did win the audience back, at least for a few moments.

 But all that aside, Trump made a gaffe when he started his speech by boasting of his accomplishments.
 Not only did he come across (yet again) as self-centred, many in the room would not consider his accomplishments to be praiseworthy.

 So what is the connection with sales pitches?
 Fortunately, most people are not nearly as self-centred as Trump.
 However, when they pitch to potential clients, many of them make the same mistake that Trump made at the UN:

 They begin by talking about themselves and their companies.

 This is putting the cart before the horse.
 I’m not saying that you or your company or your successes or your ideas aren’t important.
 They are.
 But the people in the audience, and the problems with which they are struggling, are more important.

 So if you are pitching a product or service to a potential client, start with them.
 Show them that you understand their problems and then work your way to how you can help.
-And if you want to talk about your company’s reputation and successes as a way to boost your ethos, you can do so towards the end of the presentation.
+If you want to talk about your company’s reputation to boost your ethos, do it at the end of the presentation.